vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 give up their control over parts of the Vindhya (Mekalā) after they had seized sovereignty over Kosala ensues from the Senakapāt.
-Inscription of the time of Mahāśivagupta Bālārjuna, in which a certain brahmin Devaraks.ita is said to have ‘obtained, apparently from King Nannarāja, the governorship of the Vindhya territory (vindhyadh¯urdharatva)’.
+Inscription of the time of Mahāśivagupta Bālārjuna, in which a certain brahmin Devaraks.ita is said to have ‘obtained, apparently from King Nannarāja, the governorship of the Vindhya territory (vindhyadhūrdharatva)’.
 48

 Nannarāja I had three brothers, the youngest of whom, Bhavadeva (see above, n.
 14 on p.
-240), was glorified in the above-mentioned inscription, as he was responsible for the repair of an old Buddhist monastery (vihāra) originally built by one S¯uryaghos.a.
+240), was glorified in the above-mentioned inscription, as he was responsible for the repair of an old Buddhist monastery (vihāra) originally built by one Sūryaghos.a.
 49 The inscription informs us that Bhavadeva was a great warrior, hence his birudas Raṇakesarin and Cintādurga (vv.
 20, 32), but he does not seem to have been (sovereign) king (pr.thivīpati) himself, if we read one of the verses in his praise correctly,

 (Though) he has not taken (her) by the hand (/ has not taken tax), and with out walking around (the fire) (/ marching the surrounding (countries)), he, (al ready) being Lord of Laks.mī, became an unparallelled supporter (/ husband) of the earth.
 50

-Another brother of Bhavadeva and Nannarāja I, ¯Iśānadeva, is reported to have built a temple in Kharod.
+Another brother of Bhavadeva and Nannarāja I, Īśānadeva, is reported to have built a temple in Kharod.
 51 The Pān. ḍavas of Kosala appear to have been great

 Cf. Mirashi, Studies in Indology I (1960), 241 n.
 1; Shastri 1995 II, 375 f.